andrew-oxenburgh/miss-robota/README.md

 1. Will ignore invalid commands
 1. I've used switch statements a lot, where I might have been able to use an array, but this works.
 1. I used '_' prefixes to indicate private functions.
 I know this isn't standard, but just by convention.
+1. Ignores all statements before a PLACE statement.

 ### Specification